ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-certification-ec2.md

 ELB are NOT free - there is a charge by the hour and per GB of usage.

 Only one SSL Cert per ELB.
+The max number of requests that can be queued is 1024.

 ## Instance Meta-Data
 There is a ton of meta-data available about each EC2 instance available via this [handy URL: curl http://169.254.169.254/latest/meta-data/](http://169.254.169.254/latest/meta-data/)